mosen/salt-osx/README.md

 Manage the options shown in the **Remote Management** preference pane.

-BUGS:
-- all users privileges not idempotent/not always written correctly.
-- allowed directory groups not detecting changes in group list.
+TODO:
+    - service enabled + no access not possible to declare in state.
+    - needs code cleanup
+    -

 ### bluetooth ###